medmunds/puzzles-web/README.md

 * I'm using [Web Awesome] web components, and have just borrowed their [design tokens] to use throughout this app's CSS.

-* The help system is assembled from three different areas (using the custom [vite-extra-pages.ts](vite-extra-pages.ts) plugin in this project):
+* The help system is assembled from three different areas (also using the vite-extra-pages plugin):
   [help](help) for the main help pages; [puzzles/html](puzzles/html) (from the upstream repo) for the initial overview help for each puzzle; and the manual (sourced from [puzzles/puzzles.but](puzzles/puzzles.but) and built into html